gustavkrist/notes/Applied Statistics/Probability Theory/Sums, products and quotients of random variables.md

 ## Sum of continuous random variables

 !!!
-Note Sum of continuous random variables
+Note "Sum of continuous random variables"
     Let X and Y be two independent continuous random variables, with probability density functions $f_X$ and $f_Y$.
 Then the probability density function $f_Z$ of $Z = X + Y$ is
     <!---->